Music industry

 The music industry are individuals and organizations that earn money by writing songs and musical compositions, creating and selling recorded music and sheet music, presenting concerts, as well as the organizations that aid, train, represent and supply music creators.
 Among the many individuals and organizations that operate in the industry are: the songwriters and composers who write songs and musical compositions; the singers, musicians, conductors, and bandleaders who perform the music; the record labels, music publishers, recording studios, music producers, audio engineers, retail and digital music stores, and performance rights organizations who create and sell recorded music and sheet music; and the booking agents, promoters, music venues, road crew, and audio engineers who help organize and sell concerts.

 The industry also includes a range of professionals who assist singers and musicians with their music careers.
 These include talent managers, artists and repertoire managers, business managers, entertainment lawyers; those who broadcast audio or video music content (satellite, Internet radio stations, broadcast radio and TV stations); music journalists and music critics; DJs; music educators and teachers; manufacturers of musical instruments and music equipment; as well as many others.
 In addition to the businesses and artists there are organizations that also play an important role, including musician's unions (e.g. American Federation of Musicians), not-for-profit performance-rights organizations (e.g. American Society of Composers, Authors and Publishers) and other associations (e.g. International Alliance for Women in Music, a non-profit organization that advocates for women composers and musicians).

 The modern Western music industry emerged between the 1930s and 1950s, when records replaced sheet music as the most important product in the music business.
 In the commercial world, "the recording industry"—a reference to recording performances of songs and pieces and selling the recordings–began to be used as a loose synonym for "the music industry".
-In the 2000s, a majority of the music market is controlled by three major corporate labels: the French-owned Universal Music Group, the Japanese-owned Sony Music Entertainment, and the American-owned Warner Music Group.
-Labels outside of these three major labels are referred to as independent labels (or "indies").
+By the 2020s, a majority of the music market is controlled by four major corporate labels: the French-owned Universal Music Group, the Japanese-owned Sony Music Group, the American-owned Warner Music Group, and the German-owned BMG Rights Management.
+Labels outside of these three major labels are referred to as independent labels (or "indies"), such as Allied Artists Music Group, Reservoir Media, Secretly Group, Big Machine Label Group, PIAS Group, Beggars Group, Sub Pop, Domino Recording Company, Glassnote Records, Ninja Tune, Empire Distribution, & ECR Music Group.
 The largest portion of the live music market for concerts and tours is controlled by Live Nation, the largest promoter and music venue owner.
 Live Nation is a former subsidiary of iHeartMedia Inc, which is the largest owner of radio stations in the United States.